jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 **Related research:**
 - *This One Will Be Different*, [Chapter 4](https://doi.org/10.1093/9780197820247.003.0004) by J.C.
 Bradbury
-- [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/abs/10.1002/pam.22534) by J.C.
+- [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533)  by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys
-- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
+- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/abs/10.1002/pam.22534)by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys

 ## Do stadiums create jobs?